-To end this Section, we describe the abelianization of the link group of $L$.
-The following Lemma and Corollary are rewritten from~\cite[Lemma 4, Corollary 5]{CMM}: \begin{lemma}[\cite{CMM}] Let $K\subset L(p,q)$ be an oriented knot.
+To end this Section, we describe the abelianization of the link group of $L$. \begin{lemma}[\cite{CMM}, Lemma 4] Let $K\subset L(p,q)$ be an oriented knot.
 Represent $L(p,q)$ as the $-p/q$ surgery on an unknot $U$, and draw $K$ in relation with this diagram.
 Let $D$ be the obvious disk in $S^{3}$, bounded by $U$.
 Denote by $f(K)$ the algebraic intersection number of $K$ and $D$.
-Then the homology class of $K$ inside $H_{1}(L(p,q))\cong \ZZ _{p}$ is equal to \end{lemma} \begin{proof} The lens space $L(p,q)$ is obtained from $S^{3}$ by removing the regular neighbourhood $\nu U$ of $U$ and gluing in a 2-cell with the boundary $p\cdot l_{1}-q\cdot m_{1}$, where $l_{1}\in \pi _{1}(\partial (\nu U))$ is the meridian of $\nu U$ and $m_{1}\in \pi _{1}(\partial (\nu U))$ is the longitude of $U$.
+Then the homology class of $K$ inside $H_{1}(L(p,q))\cong \ZZ _{p}$ is equal to \end{lemma} \begin{proof} The space $L(p,q)$ is obtained from $S^{3}$ by removing the regular neighbourhood $\nu(U)$ of $U$ and gluing in a 2-cell with the boundary $p\cdot l_{1}-q\cdot m_{1}$, where $l_{1}\in \pi _{1}(\partial (\nu(U)))$ is the meridian of $\nu(U)$ and $m_{1}\in \pi _{1}(\partial (\nu(U)))$ is the longitude of $U$.
 For each positive (negative) point of intersection between $K$ and $D$, there are $q$ positive (negative) points of intersection between $K$ and the 2-cell of $L(p,q)$.
 By summing up all the signed intersections, the above formula is obtained. \end{proof}